mysql/mysql-router/README.txt

 =============

-MySQL Harness is an extensible framework that handles loading and unloading of *extensions* (also known as *plugins*).
-The built-in features is dependency tracking between extensions, configuration file handling, and support for extension life-cycles.
+MySQL Harness is an extensible framework that handles loading and unloading of *plugins*.
+The built-in features are dependency tracking between plugins, configuration file handling, and support for plugin life-cycles.

 Building
 --------